 The Cree XT-E Cool White (Blue Line) is a full spectrum LED with the exception of the Red.

-We chose not to add the Red Spectrum as this spectrum is blocked quickly and nor is it readily available in the natural reef.
-The 660nm or Red can be used for photosynthesis but we found the 420-450nm more effective for corals.
+We chose to add the Red Spectrum for looks This spectrum is blocked quickly and nor is it readily available in the natural reef.
+The 660nm or Red can be used for photosynthesis but we found the 420-450nm a better grow spectrum for corals.
 There is also some research available that suggests that too much of the Red Spectrum in a reef tank may promote nuisance algae.
 Below is a chart depicting the actual spectrum available at different depths.

 We found that our Binned Mix of LEDs hits most of these pigments giving a very nice look.
-On my personal SPS and Mixed aquariums I’ve experimented with adding some Reds and Greens and can honestly live with or without them.
-I really did not notice an improvement in the looks of the coral only that the tank had a slightly warmer look.
+On our personal SPS and Mixed aquariums I’ve experimented with adding some Reds and Greens and can honestly say a little really adds to the look.
 Our Royal Blue are 445-455nm and given their brightness really do cause the coral colour to pop.
 Adding some 410-420 Hyper Violet / UV do bring out some extra colours.
 These LEDs are not nearly as bright as the Cree XT-E but do offer a desired and naturally available spectrum.
 Given the fact that Coral have an “able to use spectrum range” and that these LEDs are not nearly as bright as the XT-E, I do not consider them a Primary grow LEDs or necessary.
 A lot of factory fixtures have a couple of these LEDs but this token amount is only for marketing.
-We’ve found that you need at least 8-12 over and area of 24″x 30″ driven at 700mA to make a difference.
-This does add significantly to the cost which is why we left these LEDs out of our P47 Fixture.
-Future generations will include these as an upgrade.
+We’ve found that you need at least 6 over and area of 24″x 24″ driven at 700mA to make a difference.
+This is why we have 6 Semi P2NU In our Sirius XTC.
+These with a hint of Deep red really add to the looks.

 How many LEDs do I need